FAQ

 How often does the staff visit the patient?

 The nurse makes routine visits as decided by the Interdisciplinary Team deems appropriate.
 The frequency will change as the disease or condition progresses and the care needs change.
 If pain is out of control, or other distressing problems occur, the nurse may visit daily.
-Nurses, social workers, chaplains, Nursing Aides and volunteers visit as often as deemed necessary by the family and interdisciplinary team.
+Nurses, social workers, chaplains, nursing aides and volunteers visit as often as deemed necessary by the family and interdisciplinary team.

 Why must there be a primary caregiver in my home?